Reputation in the Shadow of Exit: Discussion

 \section{Discussion}

-This paper studied a model of reputation where players' actions endogenously affected the probability of exit in the game (and hence the effective discount factor was endogenous).
+This paper studied a model of reputation where players' actions endogenously affected the probability of exit in the game.
 Such endogeneity creates several difficulties for the analysis of the repeated game.
 First, folk theorems need no longer hold because the future can be ``small'' relative to actions today, making enforceability infeasible.
 Second, the addition of reputation effects need not select the long-run player's Stackelberg payoff even when the long-run player becomes extremely patient.

 I identify two conditions that help ameliorate these problems.
-These conditions are an \emph{incentive compatibility} condition on the effective rate of future discounting: the long-run player wishes to play the Stackelberg action if recommended to do so, supposing maximal variation in continuation payoffs after; and a \emph{credible belief} condition, represented by the Markov refinement: short-run players believe the long-run player has an incentive to build a reputation when those incentives are present.
+These conditions are an \emph{incentive compatibility} condition on the effective rate of future discounting: the long-run player wishes to play the Stackelberg action if recommended to do so, supposing maximal variation in continuation payoffs after; and a \emph{Markov belief} condition, represented by the Markov refinement: short-run players believe the long-run player has an incentive to build a reputation when those incentives are present.
 Applied to a global games setting, these conditions yield new predictions about the survival of equilibria relative to the risk dominant threshold in a dynamic regime change game.